stankay/ews-gmail-proxy/README.md

 Building
 ---------
 App is built using Maven.
 Use `mvn package` to build the distribution.
-Then use script `ews-gmail-proxy.sh` or `ews-gmail-proxy.bat` to run the app depending on your platform.

 Configuration
 -------------